HOGENT-Web/csharp/chapters/06/slides/presentation.md

 - Is only used on the local development machine.
 - Contains profile settings.

-> Read more about profils <a target="_blank" href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0#development-and-launchsettingsjson-1">here</a>
+> Read more about profiles <a target="_blank" href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0#development-and-launchsettingsjson-1">here</a>

 ---
 ### Unboxing the Client